Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Convergence checks

+In the derivation of the RG equations we use an expansion in the coupling $J$ up to next-to-leading order.
+To check the convergence of this approximation we compare our results to an FRTRG calculation which keeps only the leading order in $J$~\cite{Pletyukhov12a}.
+This comparison is shown in \autoref{fig:order-comparison} for the same parameters as in \autoref{fig:G-vdc-vac}.
+One can see that the effect of the next-to-leading order on the differential conductance $G$ is at most $10\%$ for the chosen parameters.
+In general the FRTRG in leading order overestimates the satellite peaks in the differential conductance.
+This is precisely the effect which we expect when decoherence of the quantum state is underestimated because some processes contributing to decoherence are neglected in the leading order approximation.

-In the RG equations we have included the current and the differential conductance like independent variables.
-As one test of the accuracy and self-consistency of our method we can compare the differential conductance that is directly included in the RG equations ($\delta\Gamma^\gamma$) with the numerical derivative of the current ($\Gamma^\gamma$).
-An overview of this comparison for fixed frequency is shown in \autoref{fig:g-self-consistency}.
+As an additional check we have included in the RG equations the current and the differential conductance like independent variables.
+To test the accuracy and self-consistency of our method we compare the differential conductance that is directly included in the RG equations ($\delta\Gamma^\gamma$) with the numerical derivative of the current ($\Gamma^\gamma$).
+An overview of this comparison for the same parameters as in \autoref{fig:G-vdc-vac} is shown in \autoref{fig:g-self-consistency}.
 The good agreement of both ways of computing the conductance indicates that the contribution of higher order terms in the RG equations for $\delta\Gamma^\gamma$ and $\Gamma^\gamma$ is not significant.
 However, since both ways of calculating the conductance involve the same current vertex and other renormalized quantities, this comparison does not prove the validity of the full RG equations.
-A more extensive check of very similar RG equations was provided in Ref.~\cite{Reininghaus14} for the Kondo model with constant bias voltage by comparing different truncation orders of the RG equations.